 - The message will appear in the inbox for a short while.
 When the Mac sees it, it will move it to the Junk mailbox and it will disappear from the inbox on the iPhone. - The iPhone supports push e-mail, which lets it see new messages instantly.
 If you receive a lot of spam, you may prefer to turn off the push feature.
 That will give the Mac a chance to filter the messages before you see them on the iPhone.
-You may also want to adjust your iPhone's notifications settings18 so that it doesn't show banners or play sounds when new e-mails arrive. - If you mark a message as read on the iPhone before the Mac sees it, the Mac will not see it as new and so will not apply its rules (such as SpamSieve) to the message.
+You may also want to adjust your iPhone's notifications settings 18 so that it doesn't show banners or play sounds when new e-mails arrive.